DonaldKLee/InstagramDMBot/README.md

 </br> This starts on line 23:
 ```
-myemail = "example@gmail.com"             # Enter in your email, phone number, or username for Instagram inside the quotation marks
+myemail = "myemail@gmail.com"                                # Enter in your email for Instagram inside the quotation marks
 mypassword = "myInstagramPassword123"                        # Enter in your password for Instagram inside the quotation marks
-friendusername = "@myfriend"              # Enter in the username of the recipient inside the quotation marks
+friendusernames = ["@friend1", "@friend2", "@friend3"]       # Enter in the username of the recipient inside the quotation marks!
+To send this to mutiple users, seperate users by commas!
+Ex)  friendusernames = ["@friend1", "@friend2", "@friend3"]
-numoftimes = "1"                          # Enter in the number of times you would like to send the message to the recipient Ex) 1
+numoftimes = "1"                                             # Enter in the number of times you would like to send the message to the recipient Ex) "2"

 # The message being sent
 message = "Hello, World!"